JodieHillKitcherside/ci-project01-bcfcls/README.md

 Stylesheet was incorrect path - resolved by entering realtive path.
 Hero image not showing in section, would only show without no repeat - resolved by changing to wider image, needed to play around with relative design too.
 Logo text was missaligning - fixed by adding clear: both and displaying as an empty table.
+Twitter section will not display flex
+Fixtures and results h2 "stick around" will not display flex